philiprowe61/phil/Creating-a-rock.md

 ## Writing a rockspec

 A rockspec file is the metadata file for your package, containing all the information LuaRocks needs in order to fetch, build and install your package.
-The [[Rockspec format]] supports various kind of build systems, but in this tutorial we'll use LuaRocks's own built-in build system -- that's why we're listing "Writing a rockspec" as the first step.
+The [[Rockspec format]] supports various kinds of build systems, but in this tutorial we'll use LuaRocks' own built-in build system -- that's why we're listing "Writing a rockspec" as the first step.
 We'll use the rockspec in place of a Makefile.

 A rockspec is actually a Lua file, but it is loaded in an empty environment, so there are no Lua functions available.
 A skeleton for a basic rockspec looks can be written by hand or generated using [[write_rockspec]].
 It may look like this: